stonemonkeystudios/HQDotNet.Core/HQDotNet-UnityPackage/readme.md

 ### Model Listeners and Dispatching

-HQDotNet uses listeners to observe changes in data models.
+HQDotNet uses dispatch listeners to observe changes throughout the HQ ecosystem..
 You can implement the `IModelListener<T>` interface for any class that needs to respond to model updates:

 ```csharp
 // Example from PongBallController.cs